SnowfallHD/HW4/README.md

 ## Additional Functionalities
 Pause button: Pressing the space bar pauses the game, and you can reclick to unpause the game.

-We created smooth movement by tracking key presses.
+Smooth left/right movement with arrow keys: We tracked the key presses with boolean variables (leftPressed and rightPressed), and then called our movePlayer method with direction changes everytime those buttons were pressed.
+The result was a smooth look.

 ## Design Choices:

-We used the MVC structure and implemeneted different platform types using separate classes w/ inheritence.
+We used the MVC structure and implemented different platform types using separate classes w/ inheritence.

 ## Issues During Development